anoop9/monday/README.md

  pip install pandas matplotlib seaborn

 ```

-Then Check eda.ipynb for plots and visulaization
+Then Check eda.ipynb for visualization

-## Recommendations:
+## Recommendations for Next Steps

-- **Increase marketing spend** in these top-performing countries to leverage high ARPI_D14 and ROAS_D14, as shown in the bar plots.
+- Increase marketing spend in US, DE and GB , the top-performing countries to leverage high ARPI_D14 and ROAS_D14.
+- Monitor CPI and ROAS_D14 to ensure marketing efficiency remains high as spend increases.
-- **Analyze user behavior** in these countries to identify what drives higher revenue and engagement.
+- Analyze user behavior in these countries to identify drivers of high ARPI_D14 and replicate successful strategies elsewhere.
-- **Experiment with new ad creatives and channels** to further optimize CPI and maximize installs, as CPI is reasonable relative to returns.
+- Experiment with new ad creatives and channels to further optimize CPI and maximize installs.
-- **Monitor for market saturation** and diminishing returns as spend increases, using trends in the visualized metrics.
+- Watch for signs of market saturation in installs and ARPI_D14 trends to optimize future campaigns.

 # Part 3.
 LTV prediction

 Check ltv.ipynb

+## LTV Estimation Approach

+- Used ARPI_D1 and ARPI_D14 from summary.csv for US users in Fruit Battle.
+- Fitted a linear regression to extrapolate ARPI to day 28 (assumed user lifetime).
+- Estimated LTV as ARPI_D28 from the regression.
+- Visualized the ARPI curve and regression fit.

 # Part 4.
 AB Testing